bmw-ece-ntust/multimedia-wireless-network/notes/A3-Study_notes.md

   ![image-20240520232446996](../assets/image-20240520232446996.png)

-**Scenario I:**
+### **Scenario I:**

 ![](../assets/case-00-topology.png)

-- *Scenario I*, Each station generates the same mixture of offered traffic of four data streams, which we label according to the known ACs
+1. Each station generates the same mixture of offered traffic consisting of four data streams, labeled according to the known Access Categories (ACs).
+2. The offered traffic from each station is a mixture of the four ACs: Voice (AC_VO), Video (AC_VI), Best Effort (AC_BE), and Background (AC_BK).
+3. On each iteration, the offered traffic from each station is increased according to the iteration number, while keeping the proportions of the four ACs constant.
-- On each iteration the offered traffic will be increased according to the iteration number
+4.On each iteration the offered traffic will be increased according to the iteration number

-**Scenario II**
+### **Scenario II**

 ![](../assets/case-01-topology.png)

-- Each station generates the same mixture of offered traffic of four data streams, which we label according to the known ACs
-- On each iteration the station number will be increased
+1. Initially, a fixed number of stations generate a constant offered traffic, with each station's traffic being a mixture of the four ACs.
+2. With each iteration, the number of stations is increased, while the offered traffic per station remains constant.
+3. This scenario evaluates the throughput per AC as the number of stations (and consequently, the overall network load) increases.

-### Experiments Result
+## Experiments Result

+The experiments aim to investigate:

+1. Scenario I: The impact of increasing offered traffic on the throughput and performance of the different ACs within a fixed number of stations.
+2. Scenario II: The effect of increasing the number of stations (and network load) on the throughput and performance of the different ACs, while keeping the offered traffic per station constant.

 |                  *Scenario 1*                  |                ***Scenario 2***                |                   Scenario 3                   |